ker0olos/fable/README.md

 > **Note** The bot is still experimental.
 Core features might be missing.

-There's a intuitive system to manage and customize the characters in your servers, you can install community-made packs that are full of new characters with one single command (That's if our default anime[^1] library is not enough for you!)
+There's a intuitive system to manage and customize the characters in your servers, you can add community-made packs that are full of new characters with one single command (That's if our default anime[^1] library is not enough for you!)

 > **TODO** too much plain text (no one is gonna read all this) we need some
 > images and animations